Dwyane Wade Completes Historic NBA Shooting Season

 During his 11 total years in the league, Wade has finished first in shooting accuracy among shooting guards a whopping seven times.
 The other finishes: second twice, third once, and fourth once (during his injury plagued 2007-08 season).
 He has never finished below fourth.

-The natural tendency might be to think that Wade benefited substantially from having played with LeBron James.
+The natural tendency might be to think that Wade benefited substantially from having played with LeBron James in putting forth his miraculous shooting season.
 But the facts tell a very different story.
 Wade logged 1,775 minutes on the season, of which only 1,161, or 65%, were played alongside James.
 Both Wade and James shot better than 50% from the floor in those 1,161 minutes, but, oddly, both shot better from the floor when they didn’t play together.

 Another natural tendency might be to think he’s cherry-picking easier shots.
 But you’d be wrong for thinking that.
 Wade’s 14.1 shot attempts per game ranked him 38th in the league in that category, and 10th at his position.
 As time marches on, he’s moving progressively further away from the basket – he took the smallest allocation of his shot attempts from inside of five feet in the Big Three era this season, and replaced them with the biggest allocation of shot attempts from between 10 and 20 feet in the Big Three era.